postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 ### Rendering HTML

-To see a basic visualizer in action, open the following request in Postman:
+For an example of a basic visualizer in action, open the following request in Postman:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/4e3ee3d03f6e2e7fc250)